Redhead Beach lies at the northern end of Nine Mile Beach at Lake Macquarie.

 Remember that the sand is soft so reduce your tyre pressure to at least 15psi to avoid getting bogged.
 And take recovery equipment with you such as snatch-strap, shackle, shovel, MaxTrax, a tyre deflator and a compressor.

-Most visitors in Redhead Beach stay in a holiday rental.
+Most visitors to Redhead Beach stay in a holiday rental.
 You can search on a site such as Airbnb.
-Here's a great accommodation:
+Here's an excellent accommodation:

 Redhead Beach is worth the drive from Sydney, Newcastle or the Central Coast.